lilyosah/TIW-demo-spa/README.md

 # TIW-demo-spa
+*This project assumes that you have Python and an IDE (ex.
+VSCode) of your choice already installed.*

 ## BACKEND: DJANGO SETUP
 Note: Try `pip3` if `pip` is not found.
 Try `python3` if `python` is not found.